-ST0608/V1.3 Understand own role within the context of your organisation Understand transactional processes of accounting and their use within a finance function Understand what makes a business or organisation successful, through either buying or selling products or supplying services to a market. that make the organisation successful.
-Is able to demonstrate an understanding of the processes of recording financial transactions including the processes for dealing with sales and purchase transactions; and the processes involved with cash/bank and petty cash.
+ST0608/A P02 organisation successful, through either buying or selling products or supplying services to a market.
 Identify assets and liabilities, capital income and capital expenditure and, revenue income and revenue expenditure within the organisation.
-Using an example is able to explain how through buying or selling products an organisation can become successful. example can articulate how their organisation's offerings can or do add value for their customers.
-Explain how the finance function contributes towards success of the company for example, can describe at least one occasion when the intervention of the finance function improved performance of the business.
-K3 Accounting Systems & Processes (ITT) • Understand how accounting systems and processes allows a business to keep track of all types of financial transactions • Know a range of routine accounts reports, reports and their use within the finance function • Understand the basics of internal control within own organisation.
+Using an example is able to explain how through buying or selling products an organisation can become successful. finance function contributes towards success of the company for example, can describe at least one occasion when the intervention of the finance function improved performance of the business.
+K3 Accounting Systems & Processes (ITT) Understand how accounting systems and processes allows a business to keep track of all types of financial transactions Know a range of routine accounts reports, reports and their use within the finance function Understand the basics of internal control within own organisation.
 Understands the relevance of accounting systems and processes within own organisation Apprentice has not met the pass criteria Understands the accounting systems and processes within an organisation including the process of sales invoices, purchase invoices and credit notes; allocate payments to supplier accounts; allocate receipts to customer accounts; and record petty cash receipts and payments.
 Understands the range of routine accounting reports produced within an organisation including routine reports for internal purposes and routine reports for external purposes, and who they should be provided to.
 Understands the purpose and use of accounting reports and why they are produced.
 Understands the purpose and process of internal controls within the accounting function of an organisation and why they are in place.
+K4 Basic Accounting (ITT) Aware of basic accountancy concepts and double entry bookkeeping Understands bookkeeping controls Understand the cost recording system within an organisation Understands basic accountancy concepts, double entry bookkeeping and payroll.
+Understands the differences between financial and management accounting.
+Apprentice has not met the pass criteria Understands the basic principles involved in double entry bookkeeping such as separate entity and duality concept.
+Understands the specific requirements of the accounting systems within an organisation and how these requirements can differ between systems.